cogent3/cogent3/doc/examples/phylogeny_app_controllers.rst

 Now, let's construct some trees with default parameters!

-.. note:: We are explicitly seeding Clearcut and RAxML to ensure reproducible results
+.. note:: We are explicitly seeding Clearcut and RAxML to ensure reproducible results, and FastTree's output depends slightly on which version of FastTree is installed

 .. doctest::